 Within the United States, alone, there are more than 40 species of bats.
 Although we know a lot of information about these flying mammals, some may ask, “do bats spread viruses?”
 In short, yes.
-Bats have been known to not only carry rabies, but also Ebola, Nipah, Hendra, Marburg and Coronavirus.
+Bats can carry rabies, but also Ebola, Nipah, Hendra, Marburg and Coronavirus.
 Bats are truly the ideal hosts for viruses.
 But why is this the case and why is it so dangerous to humans?

 Bats Carry A Wide Range of Viruses

 Bats can carry viruses that can transfer to other animals and humans.
 These types of viruses are known as “zoonotic” viruses.
 Bats are one of the top carriers of this class of virus – hosting over 60 different viruses.
 As modern development overlap bat habitats, humans increase their risk of contact with these mammals and the potential of spreading zoonotic viruses.
 It is essential to also note that for many of the viruses that bats carry do not have a cure or vaccine.
 Consequently, doctors can only offer infected patients supportive treatment until their body naturally fights off the virus.